 Federal financial aid investments at FIU make a critical impact in South Florida, allowing our region to gain new college-educated professionals as these individuals work to pursue their dreams.

-FIU is one of the largest public universities by campus enrollment, and nearly 24,000 students currently receive Pell grants (46 percent of total undergraduate population).
+FIU is one of the largest public universities by campus enrollment, and nearly 23,000 students currently receive Pell Grants (57 percent of the total undergraduate population).

-- On average, our students graduate with an average debt of $19,923.
+- On average, FIU students graduate with an average debt of $19,705.